About Our Retirement Community

 Spiritual Life Services

-Spiritual guidance and worship
+Spiritual guidance and worship for seniors

 The main Sunday Service at 2:30 p.m. for residents and families is held in the Peabody Memorial Chapel, equipped with a working pipe organ.
 Chapel services are led by our director of spiritual services or by a community religious leader.
 Other worship services are held twice weekly in each Peabody neighborhood.